The teddy bear vine – Cyanotis Kewensis [Sy-an-NOH-tiss Kew-EN-sis] synonym Cyanotis beddomei is a distinctive houseplant native to South Africa.

 Some also produce blue-violet or pinkish purple colored flowers.

-Cyanotis Kewensis prefer to be placed in a bright or medium-light spot.
+Cyanotis Kewensis prefers to be placed in a bright spot or medium-light conditions.

-In most of the area, this plant can tolerate direct sun through a window.
+In most areas, teddy bears can tolerate direct sun through a window.

 However, this is ideal in the morning (east-facing window plants) and not in the afternoon because a harsher amount of sunlight can start burning its foliage.

-Like the majority of houseplants, the teddy bear vine can easily grow under typical fluorescent lights and plant lights.
+Like the majority of houseplants, the teddy bear vine can easily grow under grow lights, regular fluorescent lights, and plant lights.

-These plants can flourish in normal room temperatures, but they prefer high humidity.
+These plants can flourish in normal room temperatures but prefer high humidity.

-Put this plant on a tray filled with warm pebbles to keep it humid.
+Put the Teddy Bear Vine succulent on a tray filled with warm pebbles to keep it humid.

 The ideal temperature for this plant is 60° – 80° degrees Fahrenheit (15° C – 27° C).

-It can still tolerate the cold temperatures, a minimum of 50° degrees Fahrenheit (10° C) without experiencing any damage.
+It can still tolerate cold temperatures, a minimum of 50° degrees Fahrenheit (10° C), without experiencing any damage.

 Water Cyanotis Kewensis if you feel the top inch or so of the soil has become dry.